-Question: How long do I have to claim my commission once I receive my Appointment Notice?
+Question: How long do I have to obtain my commission once I receive my Appointment Notice?

-Answer: As stated in the Appointment Notice, you have sixty (60) days from the beginning date of your commission to come into the ONCA office and complete the oath of office.
-Failure to do so will result in cancellation of your commission and you will have to re-apply.
+Answer: As stated in the Appointment Notice, you have sixty (60) days from the beginning date of your commission to claim the commission - take the oath - otherwise, you must reapply.

 Question: What fee can a notary charge?

 Answer: Government-employed notaries are prohibited by law from charging for their notarial services while on their tour of duty.
 The fees of all other notaries public shall not be more than $5 per notarial act.

 Answer: A notary is prohibited from notarizing his or her own signature and cannot serve as a witness for his or her own documents or documents to which the notary has a direct beneficial interest.

 Answer: Notaries may not perform notarial services for their spouse or for any document to which the spouse has a direct beneficial interest.